nikzei/coaching/README.md

 <b>You can schedule a session with me [here](https://calendly.com/nikzei/coaching-session).</b>

 My goal is to help you gain clarity, identify your goals, and provide support and accountability to help you achieve them.
-If you find our coaching session valuable, I hope we can continue our work together over the course of several sessions.
+If you find our coaching session valuable, we can continue our work together over the course of several sessions.
 Let's work together to unlock your full potential!

-### What to expect from a coaching session with me <a name="What to expect from a coaching session with me"></a>
+### What to expect from a coaching session with me

 I'll ask you to bring a topic to our session that is currently important and unresolved to you.
 This could be something personal or professional that you are struggling with or seeking to improve upon.
 By focusing our sessions around a specific topic, we can work together to explore solutions, identify new perspectives, and develop actionable steps that move you towards your desired outcomes.